tc39/proposal-temporal/docs/datetime.md

 ### datetime.**weekOfYear** : number

 The `weekOfYear` read-only property gives the ISO week number of the date.
-This is normally a value between 1 and 52, but in a few cases it can be 53 as well.
+For the ISO 8601 calendar, this is normally a value between 1 and 52, but in a few cases it can be 53 as well.
 ISO week 1 is the week containing the first Thursday of the year.
 For more information on ISO week numbers, see for example the Wikipedia article on [ISO week date](https://en.wikipedia.org/wiki/ISO_week_date).